In March 2013, I graduated from college with a Bachelor of Science Degree in Nursing- and a $36,000 tab.

-For my first 2 years out of nursing school I made the minimum student loan debt payment of about $420 a month.
+For my first 2 years out of nursing school, I made the minimum student loan debt payment of about $420 a month.
 But when I finally sat down and looked at how much of that was going towards interest and how long it would take to finally pay off (13 years, yikes!) it made me sick to my stomach.

-Prior to starting my BSN, I had a pretty nice savings account set aside.
-Because of that, I was able to pay for 1 year of my prerequisite classes and my first few months of my nursing program upfront in cash.
+Prior to starting my BSN, I had pretty nice savings account set aside.
+Because of that, I was able to pay for 1 year of my prerequisite classes and the first few months of my nursing program upfront in cash.
 If it wasn’t for that I would have had well over 50K in student loan debt at graduation.

 While I was on maternity leave, I started listening to financial podcasts specifically focused on paying off debt.
 Most of this was done while my daughter and I went out for walks and she was napping.
 It motivated me to change my thoughts about my current student loan status.

 I took everything I had learned from those podcasts and formed my own simple plan: Don’t spend any money on anything that is not an actual need.
 At that time, my true needs included grocery shopping, pet food, and nanny.
 That’s it.

 My Student Loan Payoff Plan: Pay off $27,000 in student loan debt from February 1 to November 1, 2016.